-At Everlast Recovery Centers, we focus on the journey of recovery.
+Everlast Recovery Centers offers sub-acute medical detox services in Riverside, California.
+At our Detox Center, we focus on the journey of recovery.
 During your treatment stay, you may be prescribed supportive detoxification medication upon recommendation from our medical team.
 We treat every client as an individual and cater to their specific needs during the detoxification process.
 We recognize that each of our clients has unique needs, and Everlast ensures every client gets the best chance at long-term recovery and physical health.

 In a sub-acute medical detox program, people at low risk for serious co-existing medical conditions can detox in a less intensive setting.
 People who need acute medical detox might have significant medical conditions or comorbidities and experience more intense withdrawal symptoms.

 Our Drug & Alcohol Detox Center in Riverside, CA

 A sub-acute medical detox facility uses supportive medications to control withdrawal symptoms and help the body’s chemistry be substance-free.
 This use of medications prevents the unpleasant side effects of the detoxification process and helps the body ease into recovery.

 There are instances where some people continue to use these supportive medications over longer periods of time if deemed medically necessary by a doctor so that they can maintain their sobriety after detox is complete.
 At Everlast Recovery Centers, we encourage people to become free of supportive detoxification medications, but we handle every client and treatment plan individually as we maintain our commitment to client health as a top priority.